Onlinerocker/IK/README.md

 Gabriel Caldwell

 **Structure** \
+The assignments in my computer animation class required us to implement key features in an animation library.
+Said library can be found in 'libsrc/animation'.
+Addtionally, we would implement assignement specific code in the 'assignments' folder. \
-The code I developed can be found in \
+The code I developed for IK demos can be found in \
 *assignments/a9-ik/ALooker.cpp* \
 *libsrc/animation/AIKController-basecode.cpp*.

 **Description** \
 For this Computer Animation lab I was required to implement an analytical method of IK on a two-link.
-Additionally, I implemented the looker.
+Additionally, I implemented which enables a skeleton to "look at" a moving target point.

 **Originally Created** \
 December 9, 2019